cs .fetch()

 @0

-Won’t actually fetched out the selected data from the cursor.
-The option enables an action functionally equivalent to copying the data; it doesn’t support parameter x.
+Won’t actually fetched out the returned data from the cursor.
+The option enables an action functionally equivalent to copying the data; it doesn’t support parameter x

 @x